GoogleCloudPlatform/cloud-hackathons/hacks/security-in-media/solutions.md

 Welcome to the coach's guide for the Security with reCAPTCHA and Cloud Armor gHack.
 Here you will find links to specific guidance for coaches for each of the challenges.

 ## Coach's Guides
-- Challenge 0: Setup & Requirements
-   - Before we can hack, you will need to set up a few things.
 - Challenge 1: Create Managed Instance Groups
    - Use managed instance groups to create an HTTP Load Balancer backend.
 - Challenge 2: Setup Your HTTP Load Balancer